cezarcoca/sonar-j3c/README.md

 **Coverage Complexity Chart** - Sonar Plugin

-The **J3C Sonar Plugin** is a visualization technique that is useful to quick get an idea of how difficult is it to change / maintain your code.
-It combines the *Cyclomatic Complexity* and cod *Coverage* from automated tests and reveals if the code contains high risk to change methods.
+The **J3C Sonar Plugin** is a visualization technique that is useful to quickly get an idea of how difficult it is to change / maintain your code.
+It combines the *Cyclomatic Complexity* and code *Coverage* from automated tests and reveals if the code contains high risk to change methods.
 This plugin is inspired from [crap4j](http://www.crap4j.org/faq.html "crap4j") project and use the same heuristic Complexity / Coverage Thresholds in order to interpret and render the results.

 | Complexity    | Coverage %  |
 | ------------- |-------------|